The Facts About Recreational Marijuana

 and help them get treatment.

-Marijuana is the most often used illegal drug in the U.S. But some states are legalizing
+Marijuana is the most commonly used mind-altering drug in the U.S., after alcohol.

 Marijuana can be used in several forms.
-It is often smoked as a dry, shredded green
+It's often smoked as a dry, shredded green

 and brown mix of flowers, stems, seeds, and leave.
 It can be smoked as a cigarette